What Is the NATS National Apprenticeship Training Scheme?

 6. Creating DEI Centric Cultures

-In 2025, DEI is about ensuring that equal representation is incorporated at every stage of the growth process of an organization.
+In 2026, DEI is about ensuring that equal representation is incorporated at every stage of the growth process of an organisation.
 Leaders must ensure that the programs designed for the enhancement of employees and teams in a company are inclusive, reflecting a diverse workforce.

-Leadership must be transparent with employees when it comes to the fair payment process of salary, building organizational cultures where every individual can contribute to the operational efficiency equally.
+Leadership must be transparent with employees when it comes to the fair payment process of salary, building organisational cultures where every individual can contribute to the operational efficiency equally.

 7. Harnessing Collaborative Leadership

-With changing times, leadership has evolved, and today’s leaders do not follow the path of rigidity and do not conform to hierarchical norms.
+With changing times, leadership has evolved, and today’s leaders do not follow the path of rigidity or conform to hierarchical norms.
 Leaders today believe in an approach that entails collaboration and networking.

 It is all about sharing ideas and knowledge with industries, communities, peers, and resolving common issues and challenges.

-The new model of leadership facilitates partnerships and accelerates growth prospects by capitalizing on new collaborations and utilizing their resources to drive systems and elevate innovation.
+The new model of leadership facilitates partnerships and accelerates growth prospects by capitalising on new collaborations and utilising their resources to drive systems and elevate innovation.

 8. Mentoring with Strength in Crisis